 (Hint: When data conflicts with your expectations, it means one of the two is wrong.
-And given that in an interview, it is reasonable to assume all data is accurate... then the candidate ends up concluding that his/her expectations are wrong... but the candidate does not yet know why they are wrong... and they focus on figuring that out before moving on to the rest of the case.)
+And given that in an interview, it is reasonable to assume all data is accurate... then the candidate ends up concluding that his/her expectations are wrong... but the candidate does not yet know why they are wrong... and they focus on figuring that out before

-And once the candidate is able to answer the "Why" question, that is usually when they figure out the "insight"... and if they are smart about it, they will say the insight out loud in the form of a sythesis.
+Once the candidate is able to answer the "Why" question, that is usually when they figure out the "insight"... and if they are smart about it, they will say the insight out loud in the form of a sythesis.

-So I can't think of a way to train you to notice the unusual data that would then hopefully prompt further investigation, which then leads to making an insightful comment.
+I can't think of a way to train you to notice the unusual data that would then hopefully prompt further investigation, which then leads to making an insightful comment.

-But, what I think is trainable is:
+What I think is trainable is: